Managing bowel problems caused by pancreatic cancer

 Many people with pancreatic cancer will notice changes to their poo, including diarrhoea and constipation.

-What bowel problems do people have?
+What bowel problems might people with pancreatic cancer have?

 Bowel problems may include: